Can you get disability for Alzheimer’s?

 Alzheimer’s is a progressive form of dementia that causes damage to the brain.
 While the condition is typically associated with the elderly, it is possible for people to develop Alzheimer’s in their 40s or 50s.
 Early signs of Alzheimer’s include mild memory loss and occasional confusion.
 As the disease progresses, these symptoms will become more severe.
 Symptoms include irritability, changes in mood and personality, confusion, trouble finding the right words during a conversation, trouble sleeping, wandering, inadequate hygiene and delusions.

 The Social Security Administration (SSA) maintains that people who have Alzheimer’s may qualify for benefits depending on how far the disease has progressed.
-In order to qualify for benefits, the applicant will need to prove that one or more complications that interfere with the ability to complete job tasks exist.
+In order to qualify for benefits, the applicant will need to prove that they have one or more complications that interfere with their ability to complete job tasks.
 These complications include marked memory loss, disorientation, severe mood swings, trouble completing routine tasks, difficulty maintaining relationships and periods of disorientation.

 The most important part of the application process is collecting medical evidence.
 Medical records completed by a licensed medical provider are used to determine whether a disability exists.
 These records are also used to evaluate if a person is able to work with reasonable accommodations.
 For this reason, it is essential for people who have Alzheimer’s to seek regular medical treatment from a doctor who takes the time to record symptoms, treatment methods and the results of any tests performed in relation to the condition.